 A support plan will include how your personal budget will be spent.
 Support plans can be written in different ways.
 They may be long or short – with pictures or just text.

 You can write the support plan yourself, have someone else you know and trust to write it for you or you can have help from your Adult Care worker.
 The plan must help you achieve your outcomes.

 In Derbyshire we have designed a standard format for a support plan which is available for you to use and includes everything that needs to be in a plan.

 We need to make sure that the plan answers the following questions before we can agree it:

-How will your support be managed including any contingency plans?
+- How will your support be managed, including contingency plans?

-How are you going to put your support plan in place (your action plan)?
+- How are you going to put your support plan (your action plan) in place?

 Everyone’s support plan will be different.
 The budget can be spent on most things that help you get the life you want.

 However, the budget can’t be spent on anything that is against the law and it can’t be spent on gambling.